keboola/developers-docs/integrate/storage/docker-cli-client.md

 - the [project backup feature](https://help.keboola.com/management/project-export/).

 The client source is available in our [Github repository](https://github.com/keboola/storage-api-cli).
-The client docker image is available in [Quay repository](https://quay.io/repository/keboola/storage-api-cli?tab=tags).
+The client docker image is available in the [Quay repository](https://quay.io/repository/keboola/storage-api-cli?tab=tags).

 ## Running in Docker
 To print available commands: